skijit/notes/programming/web/angular2/ng-lessons-learned.md

     - Global State contains smart-component specific View Models and other shared data
     - Minimum coupling over layers
     - Remember that none of this addresses error messages.
 Only validation.
+- When to use:
+    - Needs adaptive validation
+    - Lots of text inputs
+    - Want to follow smart / dumb component architecture
+    - When there is a benefit to a model-driven approach (e.g. dynamic amounts of things)
+- Future:
+    - TODO: Consider an alternative of having a dumb component emit all DOM events you're interested in up to a smart component which manages validation and inject messages appropriately.
 - Architecture
 ![layers](/resources/images/programming/Angular2ArchDrawings/Slide1.PNG)
     - Form Layer